mateoespinosa/rem/README.md

 TODO: link to paper and authors

+A lot of the code and structure of the project is strongly based on the work in this repository: https://github.com/sumaiyah/DNN-RE.

 ## Setup
 For you to be able to run recreate the experiments and use the rule extraction algorithm, you will need the following requirements:
 - Python 3.5 – 3.8